From Philip Marcotty

-Generally speaking, costs for lab construction are typically subject to the same variables that come into play for commercial office space construction.
+Generally speaking, costs for lab design and construction are typically subject to the same variables that come into play for commercial office space construction.
 Key variables can include:

 - Union or non-union: This can result in a variance of up to 20% on cost numbers.

-- Existing building infrastructure: Depending on the extent of the existing building infrastructure this can also impact cost numbers.
-What amount of demolition is required, type of and extent of existing mechanical and electrical systems will also impact costs.
+- Existing building infrastructure: Depending on the extent of the existing building infrastructure, this can also impact cost numbers.
+The amount of demolition required, type of and extent of existing mechanical and electrical systems, and what new services need to be brought into the building to support the planned usage of the space will all impact costs.

 However, when it comes to lab construction, there are some additional variables at play.
 Client processes vary greatly depending on what field they are in, from nano-technology to infectious diseases, bio-pharma, cancer research, animal research, and more.
 Each one of these has very specific requirements for HVAC environmental control and conditions, process gases, waste handling, physical environment, lighting environment, electrical equipment loads, process water systems, chemical treatment & storage requirements.
 Depending on how critical the labs are, they may also require redundancy of power, HVAC, or other specialty systems.

 Consequently, due to all these factors, you will see a large variation in lab construction costs compared to office costs.
-We have seen in our region that lab construction costs can range from a low of $215 up to $1200 per square foot.
+We have seen in our region that lab construction costs can range from a low of $350 up to $1325 per square foot.
 Unfortunately, there is no one formula, and each lab use and building needs to be evaluated individually.
-Understanding the client’s processes and requirements is a critical first step in lab pricing.
+Understanding your client’s processes and requirements is a critical first step in lab pricing.
+A meeting with the lab’s end users, the lab’s health and safety team, the facility’s engineer and any other key stakeholders early in the design and construction process is a must in order to accurately identify potential major scope items.
 Involving a Construction Manager early on is even more important when planning lab projects to help establish accurate budget parameters.

 Please feel free to contact me with any questions you may have.